Home

 Finding unique wedding photo ideas that are fresh and new can be a real struggle these days unless you've found a good photographer that is creative with his work.

 Black and white photojournalistic style portraiture is popular these days, as are black and white portraits with selective hand colouring.
-Ask your photographer for some wedding photo samples or poses he has tried before.
+Ask your photographer for some wedding photo samples or poses he has tried before or click here to try this great book with around 500 wedding poses.

 Wedding Photo Ideas - Angel Bride